gesistsa/oolong/overview_gh.md

 `abstracts` using the `stm` package.
-Currently, this package supports structural topic models / correlated topic models from `stm`, Warp LDA models from `text2vec` , LDA/CTM models from `topicmodels`, Biterm Topic Models from `BTM`, Keyword Assisted Topic Models from `keyATM` and seeded LDA models from `seededlda`.
+Currently, this package supports structural topic models / correlated topic models from `stm`, Warp LDA models from `text2vec` , LDA/CTM models from `topicmodels`, Biterm Topic Models from `BTM`, Keyword Assisted Topic Models from `keyATM`, and seeded LDA models from `seededlda`.
+Although not strictly a topic model, Naive Bayes models from `quanteda.textmodels` are also supported.
+See the section on [Naive Bayes](#about-naive-bayes) for more information.

 ``` r
 library(oolong)